nicn-3n/TryIt/README.md

 **Task 4** :  Struct, Enum, for loop, Vec, Debug statements, function initialise a list of Person  containing an enum then print them using debug statement

+**Task 5** :  same like in Task 4 but this time using array ie Struct, Enum, for loop, Vec, Debug statements, function initialise a list of Person  containing an enum then print them using debug statemen